 Statistics and information about the "falling epidemic."

-We often worry about things over which we have no control.
+We tend to worry more about things over which we have no control.

-injuries from airline crashes: not minor auto accidents or accidental
+So, we worry about attacks from terrorists or airline crashes: not auto accidents or accidental

-But, statistically, a simple accidental fall is the major threat to our health, especially as we get older.
+But, statistically, an accidental fall is the major injury threat to our health, especially as we get older.

 From the Federal Center for Disease Control (CDC):